Dinofroz: Synopsis

 The series depicts the adventures of Tom Carter, a 12-year-old boy and his friends who, after playing a board game, are teleported to the past where they can transform themselves into dinosaurs using stones called the Rockfroz.
 It was foretold in legends that the Dinofroz would come to save people, dinosaurs and the world from merciless rule of the dragons they have the power of the Rockfroz and become heroes.
-The Shaman is a magician with immense magical powers who is a major help to the Dinofroz in their journey to destroy Lord of Dragons Neceron in retaining the Rockfroz.
-The Rockfroz is a unique rock fragment giving the Dinofroz special powers in fighting the cruel generals of Neceron and their subordinate dragons.
-Another important help for the Dinofroz is a mammoth named Nelsten whose family was killed by Neceron in an arm-to-arm combat.
+The Shaman is a magician with immense magical powers who is a major help to the Dinofroz in their journey to destroy Lord of Dragons Niceron in retaining the Rockfroz.
+The Rockfroz is a unique rock fragment giving the Dinofroz special powers in fighting the cruel generals of Niceron and their subordinate dragons.
+Another important help for the Dinofroz is a mammoth named Nelsten whose family was killed by Niceron in an arm-to-arm combat.
 Tom's father Professor James Carter is another important person who travels ahead of the four friends in time in order to save Tom from the Dragon Lord's cruel wrath.